fparpas/Developing-Agentic-AI-Apps-Hackathon/Student/Challenge-09-csharp.md

 /// - Treats the raw key value as the authenticated principal's name.
 /// - Does not differentiate scopes/roles or persist usage metrics.
 ///
-/// Hard-coded secrets MUST NOT be used in production.
+/// Hardcoded secrets MUST NOT be used in production.
 Replace <see cref="ValidateApiKey"/> with
 /// a call to a secure key store or validation service.
 Consider hashing stored keys and comparing
-/// constant-time to prevent timing attacks.
-Avoid logging full keys; if logging is necessary, log only a prefix.
+/// in constant time to reduce timing attack risk.
+Avoid logging full keys; if logging is necessary, log only a short prefix.
 /// </remarks>
 public class ApiKeyAuthenticationHandler : AuthenticationHandler<ApiKeyAuthenticationSchemeOptions>
 {